CAT Eligibility Criteria 2026, Check Eligibility Across Categories

 • Candidates who have a diploma degree without a full-time bachelor’s degree.

-• As per CAT exam eligibility criteria, candidates who are not able to submit required academic or category documents during admission.
+• As per CAT exam eligibility criteria, candidates are not able to submit required academic or category documents during admission.

-Conclusion: CAT Eligibility Criteria 2026
+Conclusion: CAT Eligibility Criteria

-Frequently Asked Questions: CAT Eligibility Criteria
+FAQs: CAT Eligibility Criteria 2026

 Can I appear for CAT if I am in the final year of my graduation?